AlexSimafranca/AutomationTools/README.md

 Data masking removes the values for a specified plot range, leaving a gap in the plotted data.
 This can be used for removing irrelevant data such as contaminant peaks or detector aberrations.

 To mask data over a specified range, select one or more data waves in the WAXSTools data window and click AutomationTools > Data Masking > Mask Data Points in Specified Range.
 In the pop-up window, enter the range of data to be removed (R1, R2) in the format "R1, R2".

+## Reporting Bugs and Errors
+Please report any bugs or errors encountered [here](https://github.com/AlexSimafranca/AutomationTools/issues) or by emailing the package maintainer.

 ## Authors